-Figure 22 – Creating a new JUnit Test Case
+Figure 20 – Creating a new JUnit Test Case

-Ensure that your test case follows the naming convention of ClassNameTest where ClassName is the name of the Class Under Test.
+Ensure that your test case follows the naming convention of ClassNameTest where ClassName is the name of the Class under test.
 Also, ensure that JUnit 4 is in use, and the correct class is selected for the “Class under test” field.
+An example is shown in Figure 21.